-So let’s take a whirlwind tour of some of the more common terms you’ll encounter as a songwriter.
+So, let’s take a whirlwind tour of some of the more common terms you’ll encounter as a songwriter.
 Not all of them appear in every song, but the idea is to get you familiar with the basic building blocks of the song.

 Think of this as a prelude to the actual song.
 It might be as simple as an instrumental bar or two of the coming verse, or it could be a longer, fully realized section employing alternate tempos and keys.
 Whether it’s intricate or plain, the idea is to set up a listener’s expectations of what’s to come.

-This element typically replaces its counterpart, the more commonly found chorus.
+This element typically replaces its counterpart — the more commonly found chorus.
 It’s a part of the song that repeats throughout, typically at the beginning or end of the verse, and the lyrics often contain the title of the song.
-Though similar to the chorus, it’s shorter and simpler, and musically it doesn’t diverge much from the verse.
-The line “The answer, my friend, is blowing in the wind” from the Bob Dylan song of the same name, is an example of a refrain.
+Though similar to the chorus, it’s shorter and simpler, and it doesn’t diverge much from the verse musically.
+The line “the answer, my friend, is blowing in the wind” from the Bob Dylan song of the same name, is an example of a refrain.

 This is where you’ll find the biggest energy, massed voices (if they’re going to appear) and a sense of having reached the “payoff” in terms of what the song is about.
-Ideally, it’s also the catchiest part of the song, the part listeners will want to return to again and again.
+Ideally, it’s also the catchiest part of the song — the part listeners will want to return to again and again.

 Outro (or Coda)

 Like the intro, the outro or coda is a section of song that takes us out of the song’s emotional landscape.
 It can be as simple as a bit of verse or chorus repeated several times, or it can be an entirely new section of music.
-The Beatles’ “Hey Jude” includes one of the most recognizable codas — the long “Na na na na….Hey Jude” section — in rock.
+The Beatles’ “Hey Jude” includes one of the most recognizable codas — the long “na na na na…. hey Jude” section — in rock.

-As a songwriter, it is extremely vital to keep track of your song decisions, and split and lyric sheets are two important documents that can help you with that.
-A lyric sheet captures all the relevant information about you and your song, if your song includes lyrics, that can help when pitching to music supervisor’s or labels.
+As a songwriter, it is vital to keep track of your song decisions; split and lyric sheets are two important documents that can help with that, and determining any royalties you may have earned.
+A lyric sheet captures all the relevant information about you and your song — if your song includes lyrics — that can help when pitching to music supervisors or labels.
 A split sheet is an agreement that identifies the ownership percentage each creator has in the song.